Huey-Magoos-IT/magooos-site/memory-bank/decisionLog.md

 4. Commented out the entire Projects section (dropdown and project links)
 5. Adjusted spacing and styling for the consolidated header
 6. Added proper border styling to maintain visual separation
+7. Fixed ESLint error by properly escaping the apostrophe in "Huey Magoo's" to "Huey Magoo&apos;s"
+8. Fixed React Hooks exhaustive-deps warning by adding handleTeamChange to the dependency array in users/page.tsx
-7. Updated the Memory Bank to document the changes
+9. Updated the Memory Bank to document all changes and fixes

 ### Impact
 - Cleaner, more professional UI with less redundancy